Here's your chance to actually own a Faraday Future FF91 today

 According to the auction listing for the prototypes, both are configured in range-topping guise.
 The silver example is also said to have just 100 miles on its odometer.
 Sure, that's low but getting spares might be a problem.

 The last we heard, Carsten Breitfeld, the former CEO of another troubled EV startup, Byton, is running Faraday Future.
-He's overseeing a restructuring of the company that may see some of its technology licensed or sole to other firms.
+He's overseeing a restructuring of the company that may see some of its technology licensed or sold to other firms.
 The company is yet to provide any update on when the FF91 might reach production, if at all.